srfrog/go-relax/README.md

 *Build fast and efficient RESTful APIs in [Go](http://golang.org)*

 **Go-Relax** is a framework of pluggable components to build RESTful API's.
-It provides a thin layer over net/http to serve resources, without imposing a rigid structure.
-It is meant to be used along http.ServeMux, but will work as a replacement as it implements http.Handler.
+It provides a thin layer over ``net/http`` to serve resources, without imposing a rigid structure.
+It is meant to be used along ``http.ServeMux``, but will work as a replacement as it implements ``http.Handler``.

 ## Features